moazzamalirind/GCD_BugFlowExperiment/README.md

 2. Microsoft Excel.
 We used Office 2016 for this analysis.
 ________________________________________________________________________________________________________________________________________________________
 ## Directions to Reproduce Results
+The following instructions will help users reproduce the results in "Final_Draft_JHI_2025.pdf.

-First download folders name: Models and Supporting Data.
-Save those folder on your local machine at any desired drive location.
-For example: E:\GAMS\Models & E:\GAMS\Supporting Data.
+First download folder name "Months of 2018".
+Save the folder on your local machine at any desired drive location.
+For example: E:\GAMS\Models

 **Figure 1**

+This location map was created using ArcMap 10.8 (GIS).

+**Figure 2**
 1. Download 15 mins observed hydrograph of August 2018 from: https://waterdata.usgs.gov/usa/nwis/uv?09380000
 2. Paste the downloaded data in the given Excel file.
 The Excel file named "Hydrographs_Observed_Used" is available in the Supporting Data folder (Supporting Data/Hydrographs_Observed_Used.xlsx).
 Move to the worksheet named "August_2018" and paste the downloaded release data against the time in the blue colored cells.
 You can visulaze the updated hydrograph in the worksheet named "August_2018 (Hydrograph)".